chunglabmit/scout/docs/_sources/test_data.rst.txt

         --voxel-size data/dataset/voxel_size.csv \
         --output-um data/dataset/centroids_um.npy -n 2 -v

+This will create a new Zarr array, :code:`nuclei_probability.zarr`, as well as two numpy arrays with nuclei centroid coordinates.
 Given these nuclei centroids, we can perform a seeded watershed segmentation of the nuclei probability array to obtain the shape of each detected nucleus.
 This operation is done with some overlap between adjacent chunks to avoid artifacts at the boundaries between adjacent chunks in the watershed lines.

 .. code-block:: bash